 What software do you use to process your images?

-Can you tell us something about your workflow?
+Can you please tell us something more about your workflow for wildlife photography?

 Who are your favourite photographers and more importantly, how has your appreciation of their work affected how you approach your own photography?